NoeGrangier/reusable-hooks/useDebounce/README.md

-# useDebounce
+# React Debounce Hooks

-A React hook for debouncing values and functions to optimize performance and limit the rate of executions.
+A collection of React hooks for debouncing values and functions to optimize performance and limit the rate of executions.

 ## Installation